infumap/infumap/docs/cli.md

 ### fragments

 Build on-disk RAG fragment artifacts without starting the web server.
-The initial implementation writes fragments from the item `title` field only.
-This includes note text, since notes store their text in `title`.
+Fragments are written for pages and tables using the container title when present plus the titles of the items they contain.
+Composite children contribute the title text of the items inside the composite.

 Options: